IainDK/database_server/README.md

 ##What is this?

 This is an application I made that allows a server to receive a request containing a key and value; the program then stores the key it was passed before returning it on a separate page.
+I took advantage of 'sessions' to make this task as easy and as clean as possible.
 To see a full brief of the requirement, please read below:

-###The Brief
+##The Brief
 You receive a message from a prospective employer:

 "Before your interview, write a program that runs a server that is accessible on http://localhost:4000/.
 When your server receives a request on http://localhost:4000/set?somekey=somevalue it should store the passed key and value in memory.
 When it receives a request on http://localhost:4000/get?key=somekey it should return the value stored at somekey."